techcentaur/Flocking-Simulation/README.md

 # Flocking-Simulation
-Flocking simulation of starling murmuration.
+Flocking simulation of starling murmuration using Javascript.